Tunisia entry requirements for Ghana passport holders

 Frequently asked questions

-No. Ghanaian passport holders cannot get a visa on arrival in Tunisia.
+No. Ghanaian passport holders are not eligible for visa-on-arrival in Tunisia.
 You must obtain a visa from a Tunisian embassy or consulate before you travel.

-Extensions are not generally available for tourist visas.
+No. The Tunisian visa is not extendable.
 You must leave before your visa expires.
-Overstaying can result in fines or a ban from re-entering.
+Overstaying can result in fines or a ban from re-entering Tunisia.

 Official sources